Locating the Lemniscate

 \[w^2 + x^2 + y^2 + z^2 = R^2\]

-The volume is \(V_4(R) = \frac{1}{2} \pi^2 R^4\).
-But this doesn’t work.
+is \(V_4(R) = \frac{1}{2} \pi^2 R^4\), which is not proportional to the sum of the four values.
 If it was going to work, we would be able to summarize a list of \(4k\) coordinates into \(k\) copies of \(4\)-discs, e.g. \(\sum_{i=1}^8 x_i^2 = V_4(r_1) + V_4(r_2) \?
 V_4(R)\).
 Then the volume would be \(V_8(R) \?
 V_4(R)^2/2!\) and would correspond to an integral

 \[V_8(R) \? \int_0^{V_4(R)} \int_0^{V_4(R) - V_4(r_2)} \d V_4(r_1) \d V_4(r_2)\]